-Born in 1918 in Greenville, Mich., Dr. W. Wilbert Welch received his bachelor's, master's and doctorate degrees from Bob Jones University in Kentucky where he sat under the leadership of Dr. Bob Jones.
+Born in 1918 in Greenville, Mich., Dr. W. Wilbert Welch received his bachelor’s, master’s and doctoral degrees from Bob Jones University in Kentucky where he sat under the leadership of Dr. Bob Jones.
 He served multiple congregations in Georgia and Michigan before accepting the presidency of Cornerstone.

 Dr. Welch led the university from 148 enrolled students meeting in a church basement on Wealthy Street in 1959 to 130 acres in a strategic area of Grand Rapids on East Beltline Avenue five years later.
 He grew the small Bible Institute into an accredited Christian liberal arts college that now educates undergraduate, graduate and seminary students.

 The beloved former president served at the helm of the university until 1983 and later as interim president in 1991 until Dr. Rex Rogers was hired.
 In 2006, Dr. and Mrs. Welch were honored with the naming of the centrally located campus clock tower.

 He continued to be a presence on campus, stopping to pray for faculty and staff members in their offices, attending chapel and eating in the Dining Commons on a regular basis until 2012.
 He passed away in July of 2015.